 nNOS-derived NO inhibits central sympathetic outflow and counteracts sympathetic vasoconstriction in skeletal muscle tissue [20, 21, 23], and sympathetic overactivity is associated with insulin resistance in animals and humans [7, 27].
-To test for the involvement of adrenergic mechanisms in the insulin resistance of nNOS null mice, we examined the effects of phentolamine on insulin stimulated whole body glucose uptake in the two groups of mice.
+To test for the involvement of adrenergic mechanisms in the insulin resistance of nNOS null mice, we examined the effects of phentolamine on insulin stimulated whole body glucose uptake in the mg/kg/min), whereas it had no detectable effect on the glucose infusion rate in the control mice (101 (12) vs 101 (13) [-13 to 12] mg/kg/min) (figure 1).
+After phentolamine, the glucose infusion rates were comparable in the nNOS null and control mice (102 (14) vs 101 (12) [-8 to 11] mg/kg/min).

+two groups of mice.
 We found that alpha-adrenergic blockade normalised insulin sensitivity in the nNOS null mice, whereas it had no detectable effect in the control mice.
 This finding suggests that sympathetic overactivity, possibly related to the loss of central neural inhibition of sympathetic outflow by nNOS-derived NO, contributes to insulin resistance in nNOS null mice.
 In line with this hypothesis, intracerebroventricular injection of L-NMMA in rats causes insulin resistance by a central neural action [21].

 Taken together with earlier observations, the present findings indicate that, in mice, defective NO synthesis causes insulin resistance by different mechanisms, depending on the NOS isoenzyme involved.
 Whereas in eNOS null mice, insulin resistance is related to defects in insulin stimulation of muscle perfusion and insulin signalling in the skeletal muscle cell [11], in nNOS null mice these mechanisms do not appear to play an important role, and sympathetic mechanisms appear to be the main culprit.
 Insulin resistant states in humans are associated with defective NO synthesis and/or impaired NO bioavailability, and with sympathetic over-activity [7, 9].
-Moreover, a-adrenergic blockade has been shown to improve insulin sensitivity in insulin resistant subjects [28].
+Moreover, $\alpha$ -adrenergic blockade has been shown to improve insulin sensitivity in insulin resistant subjects [28].
 We speculate that loss of central neural inhibition of sympathetic outflow by NO may also represent a mechanism contributing to insulin resistance and its associated cardiovascular complications in humans.